 We can further assume that the traveller needs to use a ride-sharing or taxi company in each of the different cities.
 Many ride-sharing and taxi operators provide their own proprietary mobile application to their customers.
 Some of the ride-sharing operators work in many cities, whereas others (e.g. local taxi companies) operate in a limited area only.
 The need to install a new application for taxi services in every city is burdensome.

-In one of the international cities, the traveler wishes to see a game.
+In one of the international cities, the traveller wishes to see a game.
 Obtaining the tickets requires the installation of yet another mobile application.

 Even without considerations associated with travel, a consumer needs a mobile application for every bank, credit card provider, retailer, cellular service provider, and virtually any other businesses he or she interacts with.
 The niggling need to install and be acquainted with so many single-use mobile apps acts as an adoption barrier to the user.